-Temp Save / Temp Open
+9.1.4.
+Temp Save/Temp Open

-The 2 buttons on the Main Menu bar allow you to save a job and retrieve it with a single click without changing the current job name.
+The two buttons in Job menu allow you to save a job and retrieve it with a single click without changing the current job name.
 The job is saved in the current job folder as "Temp.job" and this feature allows you to quickly save a job, try out a change and then go back to the previous job easily if that change does not achieve the desired result.